simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Jan 07-Jan 09 2024
+Radio Blackout Forecast for Jan 08-Jan 10 2024

-              Jan 07        Jan 08        Jan 09
+              Jan 08        Jan 09        Jan 10
-R1-R2           35%           35%           35%
+R1-R2           45%           45%           45%
 R3 or greater   10%           10%           10%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts, and a slight chance for R3 (Strong), over the next three days.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts, and a slight chance for R3 (strong) events, over the next three days.

 ```